grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 To run a comparison:

-1. Select two different sets of labels (for exmaple, `env:production` vs. `env:development`) and or time periods, reflected by the sub-timelines above each flamegraph.
+1. Select two different sets of labels (for example, `env:production` vs. `env:development`) and or time periods, reflected by the sub-timelines above each flame graph.
-2. View the resulting flamegraphs side by side to identify disparities in performance.
+2. View the resulting flame graphs side by side to identify disparities in performance.

 There are many practical use cases for comparison for companies using Pyroscope.
 Some examples of labels below expressed as `label:value` are: